Colors of the Enneagram Types

 Life, power and passion. “…a symbol of unconditional devotion to life and the will of the Father.”

 Twos are focused on love, and a common symbol of love is a red heart, like the ones we exchange on Valentine’s Day.
 A passionate person may be referred to as “red hot.”
 But most Twos don’t show up with the kind of overt sexuality that we often pair with the word “passion.”
 And I don’t usually think of “power” when I think of Twos.
-Yet power and passion are words that make total sense for the Eight – Two’s direction of integration.
+Yet power and passion are words that make total sense for the Eight – one of Two’s connections.
 And the quote above speaks of the redeemed Two’s passion for God and the resulting powerful love that manifests as a result.

 Enneagram 3: Yellow